Chapter 0 of 11

 By the time you finish this playbook, you'll have transformed your scrappy traction into a systematic growth engine.
 You'll have:

 • Retention Engineering: Product features designed to create habits, not just solve problems.
+Churn prediction models that intervene before customers leave, not after.

 The Playbook Structure